ellepereira/angular-resource-x/README.md

 }
 ```

-You don't have to use .getWithChildren at all, all children are just added as an array to the `_resource` as well:
+You don't have to use .getWithChildren at all, all children are just added as an array to the `$resourceX` as well:
 ```javascript
 //Say we want to get all the female workers who work in accounting var Accounting = Department.get({'name':'Accounting'});